Optimize existing operations or transfer production? Build the business case

 Manufacturing processes, materials, labor functions, shipping efficiencies, and constraints — you need to know exactly what’s happening.
 Only then can you identify potential opportunities for optimization and make an informed decision about how or whether to maintain your current footprint.

 The possibilities for optimization are many, from realigning equipment and improving planning and inventory management processes to introducing automation and outsourcing specific tasks.
-What Industry 4.0 technologies can you leverage to improve operational efficiency and optimize your supply chain?
+What Industry 4.0 technologies can you leverage to improve operational efficiency and avoid top supply chain risks?

 Perform a rigorous cost-benefit analysis